Sioux Falls Canaries: Current team

 A handful of independent baseball pioneers revived the Northern League in 1993.
 Sioux Falls competed in a six-team league, joining the St. Paul Saints, Rochester Aces, Thunder Bay Whiskey Jacks, Sioux City Explorers, and Duluth–Superior Dukes.

-On the field, the Canaries enjoyed their greatest successes in 1994 and 1996.
+On the field, the Canaries enjoyed great success in 1994 and 1996.
 Former major leaguer Pedro Guerrero batted .329 with eight home runs and 47 RBIs for the 1994 Canaries, as the team posted a 47–33 record.
 Sioux Falls was narrowly beat out by Sioux City in the first half of the season while the "Birds" finished four games out of first in the second half.
 Chris Powell batted a league-best .357, while Jamie Ybarra paced all league hurlers with 10 wins and 109 strikeouts.

 In 1996, the Canaries overcame a 20–22 first half to the season and posted a 24–18 mark over the second half of the campaign.
 Even then, the team finished three games back of the Fargo-Moorhead RedHawks.

-New ownership took over the club in 1998 and a steady diet of improvements have followed, including a new manager and new logo.
+New ownership took over the club in 1998, with a new logo being put into use shortly thereafter.

 The Canaries posted a 55–35 record in 2001 and gained the team's first playoff berth since the league re-emerged in 1993.
 On July 11, 2001, the Canaries won the first-half title in the South Division on the final day of the half.
 Sioux Falls won 21–7 win over Duluth-Superior in the game that secured its first pennant and its first playoff appearance.

 Team owners and city officials hosted a ceremonial groundbreaking in November 1999, kicking off a US$5.6 million renovation to Sioux Falls Stadium.
 The new Birdcage drew national attention on June 2, 2001, as USA Today writer Mel Antonen wrote a feature story on the retrofit.
 The project drew praise for the integration of an existing facility with more modern elements.
 Sioux Falls Stadium now features nine luxury suites, a 3000 sqft home clubhouse, a group barbecue area, and a video wall/scoreboard that features live and recorded video clips as well as animated pieces.